dwave-examples/distributed-computing/README.md

 We want to define these two biases so that a low-energy solution found by the DQM solver will correspond to a solution of the graph partitioning problem.

-The QUBO has two parts: the objective, and the constraints.
-The objective consists of terms which, for each edge in the graph, favor solutions in which both nodes are in the same partition.
-This penalizes node pairs which are in different partitions, and thus we minimize the number of links between partitions.
-The constraints consist of terms which constrain each partition to have the same number of nodes; this number is the number of nodes divided by the number of partitions.
+The QUBO has five terms.
+The first term is the energy offset, as mentioned earlier.
+The second and third terms are linear biases, and the fourth and fifth terms are quadratic biases.

 ### Linear Biases

 The linear biases have contributions from both the objective and the constraints.
-The contribution from the objective reduces to an expression involving the degree of each node in the graph.
-The contribution from the constraints is a constant for all entries, and it is included so that the overall energy computation yields a sensible result.
+The contribution from the objective, the second term in the QUBO, reduced earlier to an expression involving the degree of each node in the graph.
+The contribution from the constraints, the third term in the QUBO, is a constant for all nodes and partitions.

 ### Quadratic Biases

-The quadratic biases also have contributions from both the objective and the constraints, and they are summed up in the code.
-Note that the code needs to add terms from node pairs which don't have edges between them; that is done in a separate loop.
+The quadratic biases also have contributions from both the objective and the constraints.
+The fourth term in the QUBO, from the objective, applies only to edges in the graph.
+The fifth term in the QUBO, from the constraints, applies to all nodes.
+Therefore, in the code, the quadratic bias calculations need to distiguish node pairs which are not edges from those which are edges.

 ## Code Specifics